csiitian/Interview-Preparation/Low Level System Design/questions.md

 - Design a home automation sytem to remotely control all the switches, devices in a home.
 - Design Maps Navigator Client for different transportation types
     - Design a maps path-building navigator client.
-    - User should be able to build path from point A to point B using your code.
+    - domain.User should be able to build path from point A to point B using your code.
     - design should support different transportation methods for example: walk, car, bus, bike.
 - Design Meeting Scheduler
     - Here there are n given meeting rooms.
 Book a meeting in any meeting room at given interval(starting time, end time).
 Also send notifications to all person who are invited for meeting.